terry-woosley/help-app/README.md

 ## Credit
--Images and Resources taken from old assignents provided by Dr. Case.
+- Images and Resources taken from old assignents provided by Dr. Case.